-Before welcoming a new cat into your home, it pays to be prepared for what’s ahead - and this includes budgeting.
-It's not just a case of bring your cat home and it's smooth sailing.
-There will always be costs associated with owning your cat, cats require ongoing care.
+Before welcoming a new cat into your home, it pays to be prepared for what's ahead - and this includes budgeting.
+It's not just a case of bringing your cat home, and it's smooth sailing.
+There will always be costs associated with owning your cat.
+Cats require ongoing care.

-Unless you've adopted one for free there's always an initial cost or adoption fee, but what about the extra ongoing costs?
+Unless you've adopted one for free, there's always an initial cost or adoption fee, but what about the extra ongoing costs?
 What should you expect to pay?
 From equipment to food to insurance, we're here to help you.
-Here’s our rundown of the costs involved in cat ownership…
+Here's our rundown of the expenses involved in cat ownership…

 Cat Equipment Costs

-Here are all the items you’ll need to buy for your home before or shortly after your cat arrives...
+Here are all the items you'll need to buy, whether you're aiming to kitten proof your home or shortly after your cat arrives...

 This covers the cost of a good quality, durable, machine washable bed, along with suitable padded blankets and cushions.
-You’ll only really need to replace these if the bed loses its oomph and starts to sag, or if the bedding gets torn or damaged.
+You’ll only really need to replace these if the bed starts to sag, gets torn, becomes damaged or generally starts looking a little worse for wear.

 This is the typical cost for a good leather breakaway collar.
 It can be adjusted as your cat grows and will only need to be replaced if it gets frayed or damaged.
 You can get a basic ID disc engraved with your contact details for £5 or less.

 Robust plastic litter trays can be bought for as little as £2 (and they can last pretty much forever!).
-Ideally the litter tray should be filled with around 2 or 3 inches of litter.
-Skip out the litter every day and you’ll probably need to replace all the litter at least once a week.
+Ideally, the litter tray should be filled with about 2-3 inches of litter.
+Skip out the litter every day, and you'll probably need to replace all the litter at least once a week.

 Cats love to scratch to keep their claws strong.
-A scratching post make a much better alternative to your furniture and can definitely save you money on new upholstery!
+A scratching post makes a much better alternative to your furniture and can definitely save you money on new upholstery!

 You’ll need separate bowls for water and food.
 Choose stainless steel or aluminium bowls and you shouldn’t need to replace them.
 They’re also very easy to keep clean.